The Miracle of Compound Interest

 In his first 25 years at Berkshire Hathaway, Warren Buffet had a return of ~24% per year.
 That’s an insane return and if held across these same 30 years, would take your initial investment of $10,000 to nearly $6.4 million dollars.

-It’s highly unlikely that anyone will be able to produce that type of return for that consistent a period anytime soon.
+It’s highly unlikely that anyone will be able to produce that type of return for that long a period anytime soon.
 However, it does serve as a good illustration to the power of interest rates combined with the compounding effect.

 You can see how powerful interest on interest can really be when the long term return percentage is high.
 The difference between a 2% interest rate and something higher is huge.